2nd Infantry Division (United Kingdom): India and Burma

+Tommies of the 1st Battalion, Dorset Regiment, moving into Ywathitgyi to relieve the 1st Battalion, Royal Scots, who captured the town, February 1945.

 British infantry reinforcements within India were scarce.
 To maintain the division in the field and make up losses, several British anti-aircraft units in the theatre were disbanded.
 This released around 3,500 British soldiers, of whom 2,500 were dispatched to the 2nd Division.
 In November the division started to move towards Burma, and by 7 December was concentrated across the border at Yazagyo.
 As part of Operation Capital, the 2nd Division then advanced 150 mi and captured several important airfields that were required for the supply effort for the advance to Mandalay.
 At the end of 1944 the division was near Shwebo, north of Mandalay.
 Heavy rain delayed progress, and the city was not captured until 11 January 1945.
 In the opening three months of 1945, the division took part in the Battle of Meiktila and Mandalay.
 This culminated with the capture of the latter on 21 March, in part by the division.
 While the main advance proceeded to Rangoon, the division cleared bypassed Japanese positions near Mandalay.
 As the reconquest of Burma entered its final stage, those forces that were not going to be used were withdrawn to India.
-The 2nd and the 36th Infantry Divisions were selected to be relieved because of the increasing shortage of British manpower in Asia, which impeded the ability to maintain them at full strength.
+The 2nd and the 36th infantry divisions were selected to be relieved because of the increasing shortage of British manpower in Asia, which impeded the ability to maintain them at full strength.
 This was, in part, the result of the "python" scheme that aimed to repatriate soldiers who had served in Asia for at least three years and eight months back to the UK.
 The 2nd Division left their transport in Burma, and the troops were flown to India between 10 and 20 April.